RGBACatlord/PETCat/README.md

 Specify your TF2's install location, and specify where you want PETCat to go.
 It will make a copy of TF2 but with PETCat modifications, and place an easy access shortcut on your desktop.

-Your particle editor's layout might be slightly screwed on first launch - fix it with View->Default Layout
+Your particle editor's layout might be slightly screwed on first launch - fix it with View->Default Layout or Ctrl+D

 # FAQ